At Santhera, we focus on providing treatment options for disorders that have a severe impact on the lives of the children and adults affected by them.

 We are proud that, thanks to our development efforts, Raxone (idebenone) – the first pharmaceutical product for a mitochondrial disorder – was approved in the European Union in September 2015 for the treatment of patients with Leber’s hereditary optic neuropathy (LHON).

-Our research is currently focused on developing treatment options for:
+Our research on mitochondrial diseases is currently focused on developing treatment options for:

 United Mitochondrial Disease Foundation.
 Mitochondrial disease fact sheet.
 Available here.
 Prepared January 2016.